apache/activemq-artemis/docs/user-manual/en/using-server.md

 A broker instance directory will contain the following sub directories:

 - `bin`: holds execution scripts associated with this instance.
+- `data`: holds the data files used for storing persistent messages
 - `etc`: hold the instance configuration files
-- `data`: holds the data files used for storing persistent messages
+- `lib`: holds any custom runtime Java dependencies like transformers, plugins, interceptors, etc.
 - `log`: holds rotating log files
 - `tmp`: holds temporary files that are safe to delete between broker runs